 However, if you’re a running, say, 10-psi pressure on that space-heating system because you happen to be a knucklehead, the steam temperature will be 240° F. and the trap will vomit condensate at about 225° into the return lines, where some of it will immediately flash back into steam, defeating the purpose of the trap altogether.

 If you’d like to have more fun that a laser thermometer can provide, you can make yourself a trap-testing station out of a pot.
 Seriously.
-I heard of a guy who did this.
-I even have a photo of it.
-He welded a nipple and an elbow to the lid of the pot and tested his traps by screwing them into that elbow while boiling water.
-It worked like a charm and speaks well for American ingenuity.
+Just look at the photo up above.
+Isn't that delicious?
+It works like a charm and speaks well for American ingenuity.

 Thermostatic radiator traps will open and close hundreds of thousands of times each heating season, and manufacturers give them about a 10-year lifespan.
 They get checked about every 50 years or so, and only because the building is coming apart from the water hammer.

 But you and I can understand why this is so.
 The problem with checking traps is that we sometimes can’t get at them without breaking things.
 And the wealthier the tenants, the worse this problem seems to be.
 I’ve been in some Manhattan apartment buildings where the rich folks thought it was a fine idea to have their radiators encased in marble, leaving no access to the steam traps (or to the air).
 The marble looked marvelous, I have to admit, but since air couldn’t get to the radiators to warm the rich folks (which is why I was there), and because the radiator traps were entombed better than Ulysses S. Grant, all I could do was just look at the rich people.
 They looked back.
 I smiled.